 In the previous sections we have thought about hypothesis tests where we are interested in conducting a single test, either based on a single parameter (a t-test) or multiple parameters (an F-test).
-Setting the rejection rate of a simple hypothesis test of this type at α leads to an unequivocal rule with regards to acceptance or rejection of the null, and a similarly clear understanding of the rate of type II errors. exceeds the critical value at α , reject H_0 , otherwise do not reject.
+Setting the rejection rate of a simple hypothesis test of this type at $\alpha$ leads to an unequivocal rule with regards to acceptance or rejection of the null, and a similarly clear understanding of the rate of type II errors. exceeds the critical value at $\alpha$ , reject $H_0$ , otherwise do not reject.

 However, we may not always have a single hypothesis to test.
-For example, what happens if we have a single experiment (leading to one exogenous independent variable) which we hypothesis may have an effect on multiple outcome variables?
-This is what we refer to as "multiple hypothesis testing",4 and it brings about a series of new challenges.
+For example, what happens if we have a single experiment (leading to one exogenous independent variable) which we hypothesise may have an effect on multiple outcome variables?
+This is what we refer to as "multiple hypothesis testing", and it brings about a series of new challenges.
 To see why, consider the case of a single independent variable and two outcome variables.
-If we run the regression once using the first outcome variable and test our hypothesis of interest, we will have a type I error rate of α .
-However, if we then also the regression a second time using the second outcome variable, the chance of making at least one type I error in these tests now exceeds α , as both regressions contribute their own risk of falsely rejecting a null.
+If we run the regression once using the first outcome variable and test our hypothesis of interest, we will have a type I error rate of $\alpha$ .
+However, if we then also the regression a second time using the second outcome variable, the chance of making at least one type I error in these tests now exceeds $\alpha$ , as both regressions contribute their own risk of falsely rejecting a null.
 This may have very important consequences for the way that we think about the effect of a policy.
-If we consider that evidence of an effect of the policy on any variable in a broad class is suggestive that the policy is worthwhile, the accumulation of type I errors will make us more likely to find that a policy is worthwhile as the number of variables examined increases.
+If we consider that the policy is worthwhile, the accumulation of type I errors will make us more likely to find that a policy is worthwhile as the number of variables examined increases.